marcodallavecchia/biologistsadventure/_eat-the-world/etw002-united-arab-emirates.md

         <figcaption>Tasty spiced bread, topped with tasty eggplant and filling sauce!</figcaption>
 </figure>

-We bought **hand-made pita bread** from an Arab supermarket that sells it by the piece baked in a <a href="https://en.wikipedia.org/wiki/Tandoor">Tandoori</a> oven (yes it tastes and smells fantastic)!
-What we had left from our purchase (it was too good to resist ;)) we cut in little chunks and we toasted it with some olive oil and <a href="https://en.wikipedia.org/wiki/Sumac">sumac</a> in batches not to overcrowd the pan.
+We bought **hand-made pita bread** from an Arab supermarket that sells it by the piece baked in a [Tandoori oven](https://en.wikipedia.org/wiki/Tandoor) (yes it tastes and smells fantastic)!
+What we had left from our purchase (it was too good to resist ;)) we cut in little chunks and we toasted it with some olive oil and [sumac](https://en.wikipedia.org/wiki/Sumac) in batches not to overcrowd the pan.

 We simply fried the eggplant in olive oil, paprika, salt and more sumac until golden and soft.
 Finally, we decided to add some leftover veggies on top to add more vegetable ingredients to the recipe: we opted for some pan-fried green and red bell peppers and some raw cucumber slices.